palmcivet7/Music-Minted/README.md

 ## Overview
-Music Minted is an application for musicians to mint their music into nfts.
+Music Minted is a Fantom-based application for musicians to mint their music into nfts.
 It costs $1 per mint, and uses Chainlink price feeds to ensure that.
 When files are submitted, the audio and cover art are uploaded to AWS S3, and are then included in a json file along with the other submitted info.
 This metadata json file gets passed to the nft contract as the token uri.

 ## Installation
 To install the necessary dependencies, first ensure that you have [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed.
 Then, run the following command in the project's root directory: